Shirley Knot the Siren

 and my heart will go on and on.

-Spoken over music: What have I learned since coming on to land?
+Spoken over music: What have I learned since leaving the sea and coming to land?
 That maybe you always feel like you never belong.
 But it’s your choice.
 Don’t let other people choose where you belong – you choose for yourself where to belong

 You’re here: there’s nothing to fear,